PostWHAT IS THE 60 SECOND VISUAL WORKFLOW?

 PostMY SHINING EXPERIENCE

-According to the 5S method, shadow boards are commonly used to visually manage tools that are frequently utilized during the day.
+According to the 5S method, shadow boards are commonly used to manage tools that are frequently utilized during the day visually.
 It’s a very appealing approach as you can apply it to almost any environment!

-A shadow board is a visual method of stocking items by means of a filled-in contour of every one of them in a colored backdrop to show where the tool should be put back after eachuse.
+A shadow board is a visual method of stocking items employing a filled-in contour of every one of them in a colored backdrop to show where the tool should be put back after each use.

-Good to know – For optimal visual management of your tools and parts, here are the 3 essential elements of a shadow board:
+Good to know – For optimal visual management of your tools and parts, here are the three essential elements of a shadow board:

 Typically, a pegboard is the shadow board’s foundation on which is painted the contour or shadow of the item to be hooked on the board.
 Shadow boards are an efficient way to create a visual impact thanks to the colored background.
 You can put tools or production items on them, such as dies or prototypes, for example.

 The shadow board above is a kitting cart that one of our customers uses with its supplier to avoid overpackaging and waste materials on the production line.